EciStg/order-placement/README.md

         1. Buyer -> Seller

-            The Seller is responsible for providing participating dealers (Buyers) a user name and password which the ECi system will use to connect to the Seller's system.
+            The seller is responsible for providing participating dealers (buyers) a user name and password which the ECi system will use to connect to the seller's system.
 This information will be passed to the seller via HTTP Basic Authentication [RFC 7617](http://www.rfc-editor.org/info/rfc7617).
-            Stock and Order resources allow for additional non-schema defined information (opaque) to be supplied by the Buyer and delivered to the Seller.
+            Stock and Order resources allow for additional non-schema defined information (opaque) to be supplied by the buyer and delivered to the seller.

         2. Seller -> Buyer

-            ECi is responsible for assigning and maintaining an ID and an API key to each of the Seller systems.
+            ECi is responsible for assigning and maintaining an ID and an API key to each of the seller systems.
 This information will be passed to the buyer system via HTTP Basic Authentication.
-Stock and Order resources allow for additional non-schema defined information (opaque) to be supplied by the Seller and delivered to the Buyer.
+Stock and Order resources allow for additional non-schema defined information (opaque) to be supplied by the seller and delivered to the buyer.

 ## Endpoint Major Resource Types